iGitScor/igitscor.github.io/_posts/2017-03-09-js13k-why-you-should-participate-to-contest.md

 ## Second contest

-The team behind this project is friendly with a respectful jury.
+The crew behind this contest is friendly with a respectful jury.
 A bargain to progress, to learn, to be known and above all to have fun!
 So I tried the adventure in 2015, solo, proposing a game filled with personal references (Mario, Harry Potter, Memento ... all more or less well hidden).
 The lack of time, again it, forced me not to propose my initial idea but I was proud to finish a micro game.
 Not enough to make addictive its players.

 In 2016, the contest was an opportunity for me to take a new direction with this competition.
 And this direction is the subject of this article.